-methodological one, making

-sure you master quantitative

-as well as qualitative research

-methods; and a topical one - the Euro

-methods; and a topical one - the European Union and its institutions.
+The BScSS programme designers at Ghent University and Vrije Universiteit Brussel had your career on their minds when they put together the curriculum.
+They enriched it with two very important dimensions: a methodological one, making sure you master quantitative as well as qualitative research methods; and a topical one - a focus on contemporary problems across the globe.
 Being capable of seeing the difference between noise and signal is more crucial than ever.
 The digital revolution produces a rapidly growing amount of rough data.
 These data sets only reveal information to those with the right methods for interpretation at hand.
-The BScSS programme sets aside a great deal of time to make sure you are ahead of this data-driven future.
+The BScSS programme sets aside a great deal of time to make sure you are ahead of this datadriven future.
 It's a priceless tool to have in your methodological research kit, whichever professional field you may choose.

-Speaking of which: the programme is designed as a launchpad for the aspirational citizens who will shape tomorrow's Europe.
-Throughout the curriculum, several courses are imbued with a studies and your future options.
+The programme is designed as a launchpad for the citizens who will shape tomorrow's Europe.